 Sustainability will be a core theme that runs throughout all of the policies we develop for the Neighbourhood Plan.
 Policies that are currently under consideration include:

 The Marylebone Forum has commissioned an independent report on outdoor air quality across Marylebone.
 The report highlights substantial improvements during the last few years, and also how concentrations of the two air pollutants of greatest concern have varied during the day, by season and by source (including distance from busy roads).

 Air quality is a top priority for residents and businesses in Marylebone as well as Westminster City Council.
 This project was supported by Marylebone and Regents Park ward councillors, who funded:

 The health and wellbeing of those who live and work locally are critical to creating neighbourhood cohesion and enhancing the area’s thriving community spirit.

 We are particularly supportive of infrastructure projects and initiatives that offer support to families and individuals in the community who are less advantaged.

-Recently supported applications include the refurbishment of science labs at St Marylebone CE School, the restoration of the St Marylebone parish church building and roof as well as the Church’s wider Changing Lives project .
+Recently supported applications include the club management system at the Feathers Youth & Community Club, the refurbishment of science labs at St Marylebone CE School, the restoration of the St Marylebone parish church building and roof as well as the Church’s wider Changing Lives project .